mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 neural comms are detailed in the Central Supply Catalogue, page 91.

-The short-range comm can be updated to include Zero- Slot transceiver upgrade communications options, such as an encryption module, by adding triple the standard cost of the option to the cost of the neural comm.
+The short-range comm can be updated to include Zero-Slot transceiver upgrade communications options, such as an encryption module, by adding triple the standard cost of the option to the cost of the neural comm.
 No more than five Zero-Slot options can be added to the